billbillbilly/viewscape/README.md

 ## Functionality and metrics

-The basic viewshed analysis can be accessed through calling the `compute_viewshed`.
+The basic viewshed analysis can be accessed by calling the `compute_viewshed`.
 The two needed objects are a digital surface model (DSM) and a viewpoint.
 It provides flexibility for single or multi-viewpoint analyses and allows options for parallel processing, raster output, and plotting.
 In addition, a `fov_mask` function is designed to subset a viewshed based on its viewpoint and the field of view.

-Based on the viewshed, visual magnitude, a gradient ofvisibility across the range, can be calculated using the `visual_magnitude` function.
+Based on the viewshed, visual magnitude, a gradient of visibility across the range, can be calculated using the `visual_magnitude` function.
 Also, a set of configuration metrics can be calculated using `calculate_viewmetrics`, `calculate_diversity`, and
 `calculate_feature`.

 The metrics are including:

--   Number of patches: Visible fragmentation measured by total visible patches with the viewscape.
+-   Number of patches: Visible fragmentation measured by the total visible patches in the viewscape.
 -   Mean shape index: Visible patchiness based on average perimeter-to-area ratio for all viewscape patches (vegetation and building).
 -   Edge density: A measure of visible complexity based on the length of patch edges per unit area.
--   Patch size: Total average size of a patches over the entire viewscape area.
+-   Patch size: Total average size of a patch over the entire viewscape area.
 -   Patch density: Visible landscape granularity based on measuring patch density.
 -   Extent: The total area of the viewshed, calculated as the number of visible grid cells multiplied by the grid resolution.